What is your personal information?

 Make calls to Vodafone.
 These calls may be recorded for training, quality and business purposes.

-Use your mobile device and this results in contact between your device and our network.
-This contact might tell us about you, your device, your use of our services and your general location.
+Use your device and this results in contact between your device and our network.
+This contact might tell us about you, your device, your use of our services and your location.

 Apply for a position to work at Vodafone.